Race, Cafe & Custom

 I had not seen these photos when we had our conversation.
 I had to pull questions out of my head as I visualized what Daniel

 was describing.
-I can't answer any other tech questions but here is Daniels email daniel.branchadell@wrigley.de He
+I can't answer any other tech questions but here is Daniels email daniel.branchadell@wrigley.de He graciously offered to answer any question about the bike.

 Thanks Daniel.
 Nice Work.